brmson/dataset-sts/tools/README.md

 REST API
 --------

-RESTful API for scoring sentence pairs based on a given model is provided.
+  * **scoring-api.py** is a RESTful API for scoring provided sentence pairs based on a given model.

-Usage: ``tools/scoring-api.py MODEL TASK VOCAB WEIGHTS S1SET [PARAM=VALUE]...``

     For an example and details, see the header of the script.
 This is a work in progress, the API may not be stable.  anssel-specific at the moment.

-There is also **retrieval-api.py** which is analogous but accepts just a single sentence, matching a hard-coded dataset of *s1* sentences and returning the best k matches.
+  * **retrieval-api.py** is analogous REST API but accepts just a single sentence, matching a hard-coded dataset of *s1* sentences and returning the best *k* matches.  para-specific at the moment.